SiliconLabs/wifi_combo_applications/SiWx917/wlan/iot-pa-wifi-LWiP_with_EmptyC/readme.md

 ### 4.1 Empty C Project creation

-- Once the prerequisites and the SDK are installed, we can use the "SL Si91x - Empty C Project SoC" example as a base for our implementation.
+- Once the prerequisites and the SDK are installed, users can use the "SL Si91x - Empty C Project SoC" example as a base project for our implementation.
 With the DevKit connected to the PC and on the Launcher page, click the "Start" button next to the "Connected Devices" drop-down list.
     ![Create_Empty_C_1](resource/Create_Empty_C_1.png)